-Ransomware requires time to steal its way through a target network.
-For this reason, ransomware attacks are commonly unleashed on weekends and late at night, when IT staff may be slower to recognize a break-in and are least able to mount a rapid and forceful response.
-The more lateral progress ransomware can manage inside a target's network, the longer it will require to recover core IT services and scrambled files and the more data can be exfiltrated to the dark web.
+Ransomware needs time to work its way through a target network.
+For this reason, ransomware attacks are typically launched on weekends and at night, when support staff are likely to take longer to become aware of a break-in and are least able to mount a rapid and forceful response.
+The more lateral movement ransomware can manage inside a target's network, the longer it will require to recover basic IT services and scrambled files and the more data can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is intended to guide organizations to complete the urgent first phase in responding to a ransomware attack by containing the malware.
-Progent's online ransomware experts can assist organizations in the Scottsdale area to identify and quarantine breached devices and guard undamaged assets from being compromised.
+Progent's Ransomware Hot Line is intended to help organizations to complete the time-critical first phase in mitigating a ransomware attack by putting out the fire.
+Progent's online ransomware engineers can assist businesses in the Scottsdale metro area to locate and quarantine infected servers and endpoints and protect undamaged assets from being penetrated.

-If your system has been penetrated by any version of ransomware, don't panic.
+If your system has been penetrated by any strain of ransomware, don't panic.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current variants of ransomware such as Ryuk, Sodinokibi, DopplePaymer, and Egregor encrypt online data and attack any accessible backups.
-Files synched to the cloud can also be corrupted.
-For a poorly defended network, this can make system recovery nearly impossible and effectively throws the IT system back to the beginning.
-Threat Actors, the cybercriminals responsible for ransomware attack, insist on a settlement payment for the decryption tools needed to recover encrypted data.
-Ransomware attacks also try to exfiltrate information and TAs require an extra ransom for not publishing this information or selling it.
-Even if you are able to rollback your system to a tolerable point in time, exfiltration can pose a big problem depending on the sensitivity of the downloaded data.
+Modern variants of ransomware such as Ryuk, Sodinokibi, Netwalker, and Nephilim encrypt online data and infiltrate any available backups.
+Files synchronized to the cloud can also be corrupted.
+For a vulnerable network, this can make system recovery nearly impossible and basically knocks the IT system back to square one.
+Threat Actors, the cybercriminals responsible for ransomware assault, demand a settlement payment for the decryptors required to unlock scrambled data.
+Ransomware attacks also try to steal (or "exfiltrate") files and TAs require an extra payment for not posting this information on the dark web.
+Even if you are able to restore your network to a tolerable point in time, exfiltration can pose a major issue depending on the sensitivity of the downloaded data.

-The recovery work subsequent to ransomware penetration involves several crucial stages, the majority of which can proceed in parallel if the recovery team has enough people with the necessary experience.
+The restoration work subsequent to ransomware penetration involves several crucial stages, most of which can proceed in parallel if the recovery workgroup has enough members with the necessary skill sets.

-- Quarantine: This urgent first response requires blocking the sideways progress of the attack within your IT system.
-The longer a ransomware attack is permitted to run unrestricted, the more complex and more expensive the restoration process.
-Recognizing this, Progent keeps a round-the-clock Ransomware Hotline monitored by seasoned ransomware recovery engineers.
-Containment activities consist of cutting off infected endpoint devices from the network to block the spread, documenting the environment, and protecting entry points.
+- Quarantine: This time-critical initial step involves arresting the lateral spread of ransomware across your IT system.
+The longer a ransomware attack is allowed to run unrestricted, the longer and more expensive the recovery effort.
+Because of this, Progent keeps a round-the-clock Ransomware Hotline staffed by seasoned ransomware recovery engineers.
+Quarantine activities include isolating infected endpoint devices from the network to restrict the spread, documenting the IT system, and protecting entry points.

-- Operational continuity: This covers restoring the IT system to a basic useful degree of functionality with the least downtime.
-This effort is typically the highest priority for the victims of the ransomware attack, who often perceive it to be a life-or-death issue for their company.
-This activity also requires the widest array of IT abilities that cover domain controllers, DHCP servers, physical and virtual machines, PCs, laptops and smart phones, databases, office and mission-critical apps, network architecture, and safe remote access.
-Progent's recovery team uses advanced workgroup tools to coordinate the complex recovery process.
-Progent appreciates the urgency of working quickly, tirelessly, and in unison with a customer's managers and IT group to prioritize activity and to put essential services back online as quickly as possible.
+- System continuity: This covers restoring the network to a basic useful degree of capability with the least downtime.
+This effort is usually the top priority for the targets of the ransomware attack, who often perceive it to be a life-or-death issue for their business.
+This project also demands the widest range of technical abilities that span domain controllers, DHCP servers, physical and virtual machines, desktops, notebooks and smart phones, databases, productivity and mission-critical apps, network architecture, and secure endpoint access management.
+Progent's ransomware recovery team uses state-of-the-art workgroup tools to organize the complex recovery process.
+Progent understands the urgency of working quickly, tirelessly, and in unison with a client's management and IT group to prioritize activity and to put critical services back online as quickly as possible.

-- Data recovery: The effort required to restore data impacted by a ransomware attack depends on the state of the systems, how many files are affected, and which recovery methods are required.
-Ransomware attacks can destroy pivotal databases which, if not properly shut down, may need to be reconstructed from scratch.
-This can apply to DNS and AD databases.
-Exchange and Microsoft SQL Server depend on AD, and many manufacturing and other mission-critical platforms depend on SQL Server.
-Some detective work may be required to locate clean data.
-For example, non-encrypted OST files may exist on staff PCs and notebooks that were off line during the ransomware assault.
+- Data recovery: The effort necessary to recover files damaged by a ransomware attack depends on the state of the systems, how many files are affected, and which recovery methods are needed.
+Ransomware attacks can take down critical databases which, if not carefully closed, may have to be reconstructed from scratch.
+This can apply to DNS and Active Directory databases.
+Microsoft Exchange and SQL Server rely on Active Directory, and many ERP and other business-critical applications are powered by SQL Server.
+Often some detective work may be needed to locate clean data.
+For instance, non-encrypted Outlook Email Offline Folder Files may have survived on employees' PCs and notebooks that were off line during the ransomware assault.
 Progent's Altaro VM Backup experts can help you to deploy immutable backup for cloud storage, allowing tamper-proof data for a set duration so that backup data cannot be modified or deleted by any user including administrators or root users.
 Immutable storage provides another level of protection and restoration ability in the event of a successful ransomware attack.

-- Implementing modern AV/ransomware protection: Progent's Active Security Monitoring incorporates SentinelOne's behavioral analysis technology to give small and mid-sized businesses the advantages of the identical AV technology used by many of the world's largest enterprises including Netflix, Visa, and NASDAQ.
-By delivering in-line malware filtering, detection, mitigation, repair and analysis in one integrated platform, Progent's ProSight ASM lowers total cost of ownership, streamlines administration, and expedites operational continuity.
-SentinelOne's next-generation endpoint protection engine built into in ProSight Active Security Monitoring was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
-Progent is a SentinelOne Partner.
-Learn about Progent's ProSight Active Security Monitoring next-generation endpoint protection and ransomware defense with SentinelOne technology.
+- Implementing modern AV/ransomware defense: Progent's ProSight Active Security Monitoring utilizes SentinelOne's behavioral analysis technology to offer small and mid-sized businesses the benefits of the same AV technology used by many of the world's largest enterprises such as Netflix, Visa, and NASDAQ.
+By providing real-time malware filtering, classification, containment, recovery and forensics in a single integrated platform, ProSight ASM reduces total cost of ownership, simplifies management, and promotes rapid operational continuity.
+SentinelOne's next-generation endpoint protection (NGEP) incorporated in Progent's ProSight Active Security Monitoring was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform."
+Progent is a SentinelOne Partner, reseller, and integrator.
+Learn about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware recovery with SentinelOne technology.

-- Negotiating a settlement with the hacker Progent has experience negotiating settlements with hackers.
-This requires close co-operation with the victim and the insurance provider, if any.
-Services consist of determining the type of ransomware involved in the assault; identifying and making contact with the hacker persona; verifying decryption capabilities; budgeting a settlement with the victim and the cyber insurance carrier; negotiating a settlement and timeline with the hacker; checking compliance with anti-money laundering (AML) regulations; carrying out the crypto-currency payment to the hacker; receiving, reviewing, and operating the decryptor tool; debugging failed files; building a pristine environment; mapping and reconnecting datastores to reflect exactly their pre-encryption condition; and recovering computers and services.
+- Negotiating a settlement with the threat actor (TA): Progent is experienced in negotiating settlements with threat actors.
+This calls for working closely with the ransomware victim and the insurance carrier, if there is one.
+Services consist of establishing the type of ransomware involved in the attack; identifying and establishing communications the hacker; testing decryption capabilities; budgeting a settlement with the ransomware victim and the insurance carrier; negotiating a settlement amount and schedule with the TA; checking adherence to anti-money laundering regulations; overseeing the crypto-currency disbursement to the hacker; acquiring, reviewing, and operating the decryption tool; debugging decryption problems; building a pristine environment; remapping and reconnecting drives to match precisely their pre-encryption state; and recovering computers and software services.

-- Forensic analysis: This activity involves discovering the ransomware attack's progress throughout the targeted network from start to finish.
-This audit trail of how a ransomware assault progressed within the network helps you to assess the impact and brings to light shortcomings in security policies or processes that need to be corrected to prevent future breaches.
-Forensics entails the review of all logs, registry, Group Policy Object (GPO), Active Directory, DNS, routers, firewalls, schedulers, and basic Windows systems to look for anomalies.
-Forensics is usually given a top priority by the cyber insurance carrier.
-Because forensics can be time consuming, it is vital that other key activities such as operational resumption are executed in parallel.
-Progent maintains an extensive roster of information technology and security professionals with the knowledge and experience required to carry out the work of containment, operational resumption, and data recovery without interfering with forensics.
+- Forensics: This activity is aimed at learning the ransomware attack's storyline throughout the network from start to finish.
+This audit trail of how a ransomware attack progressed within the network helps you to evaluate the damage and highlights shortcomings in policies or processes that should be rectified to avoid later breaches.
+Forensics entails the review of all logs, registry, GPO, Active Directory (AD), DNS servers, routers, firewalls, schedulers, and core Windows systems to detect changes.
+Forensic analysis is commonly given a top priority by the insurance provider.
+Because forensic analysis can be time consuming, it is critical that other important recovery processes like operational resumption are executed in parallel.
+Progent has an extensive roster of IT and data security experts with the skills needed to carry out activities for containment, business continuity, and data recovery without disrupting forensics.

-Progent has provided online and on-premises network services across the U.S. for over 20 years and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
-Progent's team of subject matter experts includes consultants who have earned high-level certifications in foundation technologies including Cisco infrastructure, VMware, and popular distributions of Linux.
-Progent's cybersecurity consultants have earned prestigious certifications including CISA, CISSP-ISSAP, and CRISC.
-(Refer to certifications earned by Progent consultants).
-Progent also offers top-tier support in financial and ERP application software.
-This scope of skills allows Progent to identify and integrate the undamaged parts of your network following a ransomware attack and rebuild them rapidly into a viable network.
-Progent has worked with top cyber insurance providers like Chubb to assist organizations clean up after ransomware assaults.
+Progent has provided remote and onsite network services across the U.S. for more than two decades and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's team of SMEs includes professionals who have earned advanced certifications in core technology platforms such as Cisco infrastructure, VMware virtualization, and popular distributions of Linux.
+Progent's cybersecurity experts have earned industry-recognized certifications including CISM, CISSP, and CRISC.
+(See Progent's certifications).
+Progent also has guidance in financial and Enterprise Resource Planning applications.
+This broad array of skills allows Progent to identify and consolidate the undamaged pieces of your network after a ransomware attack and rebuild them quickly into a functioning network.
+Progent has worked with top insurance providers including Chubb to assist businesses clean up after ransomware assaults.

-Contact Progent for Ransomware Recovery Services in Scottsdale
+Contact Progent for Ransomware System Restoration Expertise in Scottsdale

-For ransomware recovery expertise in the Scottsdale area, phone Progent at 800-462-8800 or see Contact Progent.
+For ransomware recovery services in the Scottsdale area, call Progent at 800-462-8800 or see Contact Progent.